 Why Should I Setup My Chisels?

-C&S chisels are professional-grade tools each hand-forged by a single blacksmith in the traditional manner from plain, pure, high-carbon Shirogami steel.
+C&S chisels are professional-grade tools each hand-forged by a single blacksmith in the traditional manner from plain, pure, high-carbon steel designated Shirogami No.1 produced by Hitachi Metals in their Yasuki plant.
 They are not mass-produced consumer-grade tools and will serve you best if you treat them in a professional manner.

 Japanese tatakinomi chisels are designed and manufactured assuming the end user will perform some setup work before using them.
 Performing setup will probably help your chisels perform a little better and will absolutely ensure the handles last longer.
 And by avoiding the deformation and damage that typically develops without proper setup, you will preserve your reputation as a professional woodworker in the eyes of other professionals.